phipsgabler/probability-ir/README.md

 - Structs/`getproperty`
 - Bijector link functions

+Necessary to "unify names".
+Copatterns?
+See: https://cs.stackexchange.com/questions/129702/semantics-of-write-once-variables-for-complex-data-structures

 # Interpretation in Julia IR

 ## Model compilation as partial specialization

 The next step is to perform the interpretation as partial evaluation given the observed data and the sampling algorithm, Mjolnir-style.
 Then you can "lower" the abstract probabilistic model to concrete Julia IR "optimized" for that specific inference.
+If we go back to the above example, supposedly, `N`, the size of `x`, depends on the size of the input.
+So if we partially evaluate the IR on constant input,  the loop vanishes and a series of `x[1] = ...; ...; x[N] = ...` remains.
+In that case, “shape” inference should be easy.

 ## Correspondence with Julia surface syntax